Petercov/py-source-sdk-2013/README.md

 ## Generating new modules
 PySource makes use of gccxml, pygccxml and pyplusplus to generate Boost Python bindings.
 You can find instructions in [mp/src/srcpypp](mp/src/srcpypp).

+### Disabling modules.
+Open [mp/src/srcpypp/settings.py](mp/src/srcpypp/settings.py) and uncomment the unwanted modules.
+Then run in the same folder:

+        python generatemods.py -a

+An updated vpc file will be generated, so after this step you need to rebuild your project files.

+Most of the modules can be disabled, but the example modules will fail to import.
+Also the srcbuiltins module exposes Msg and Warning functions to Python, which is used to redirect stdout and stderr.

 ## List of binding modules
 - [_animation](mp/src/game/shared/python/modules/_animation.py): Exposed functions from - [animation.h](mp/src/game/shared/animation.h)